What is Legalisation?

 Legalisation simply means confirming that a signature, seal or stamp appearing on a document is genuine.

-For example, if you want to get married or start a business overseas, documents (such as your birth certificate or corporate documents) may need to be 'Legalised'.
-To Legalise a document, a Notarial Certificate issued and signed by the Notary Public is confirmed by the Singapore Academy of Law, Ministry of Foreign Affairs and or the receiving country’s Embassy.
+For example, if you want to get married or start a business overseas, documents (such as you birth certificate or corporate documents) may need to be 'Legalised'.
+To Legalise a document, a Notarial Certificate issued and signed by the Notary Public is confirmed by the Singapore Academy of Law and the receiving country's Embassy.

-Legalisation is the process by which the signature and seal of the notary are authenticated by the Singapore Academy of Law or Ministry of Foreign Affairs or the Embassy.
+Legalisation is the process by which the signature and seal of the notary are authenticated by the Singapore Academy of Law and the Embassy.

 Do I need Legalisation?